eclipse-archived/flux/README.md

  The prototype uses RabbitMQ to relay messages between clients.
 So you must create and bind a RabbitMQ service instance to your cloudfoundry app for it to work.

-## Service Manager for JDT services
+## Service Manager for IDE services

 Service Managers are applications listening to messages form Flux and starting/stopping services for users depending on the need of a service.
 Service Managers are deployed, started and shut down by Flux "admin" users.

 ### JDT Service Manager